3/12/2025

 Magnus Roman

 Great.
-And just a final one on me on from here, the more broader margin connected question again about your improvements in the product price mix that you have elaborated on as a driver to your margin.
-As well as also improvements to the margin from your sourcing measures to centralize and negotiate on your sourcing.
-How should you view where you are in this journey?
-I appreciate that it might be always an ongoing work, of course, but in terms of the merits and the benefits that you have extracted from these measures in recent years, How much more of a potential would you would you like to sort of highlight that you see here or have you taken most of the sort of low hanging fruit here?
+Just a final one on me from here, more a broader also margin connected question again about your improvements in the product slash price mix that you have elaborated on as a driver to your margin as well as also improvements to the margin from your sourcing measures to sort of centralize and negotiate on your sourcing.
+How should we view where you are in this journey?
+I appreciate that it might be always an ongoing work, of course, but in terms of the merits or the benefits that you have extracted from these measures in recent year or years, how much more of a potential would you like to highlight that you see here, or have you taken most of the low-hanging fruits here?

 speaker

-So I think the progress that we're currently seeing on the things that we can influence ourselves are going in the right direction.
-And also as Pernille outlined during the bridge, obviously those are offsetting some of the things that are harder to influence like transportation, etc. So, of course, the work continues.
-And then, of course, we expect that with the size, with the growth and the scale on our end, of course, that should have an impact at the same time.
-Obviously, we know that our business model also relies on having a broad assortment relies on having a very flexible online business.
-So there is still more potential, but it's also about balancing balancing the business and at the end of the day, delivering the operating margin by also driving efficiencies on logistics, etc. So ongoing work as you outline and then always big things that could impact us from from the outside.
-But I do think the progress is positive in terms of the underlying work that we're doing.
-And then what that will translate into, you know, we will obviously see in the coming quarters, but all in all progress in the right direction on our end.
+So I think the progress that we're currently seeing on the things that we can influence ourselves are going in the right direction and also as Pernille outlined during the bridge obviously those are offsetting some of the things that are harder to influence like transportation etc. So of course the work continues and then of course we expect that with the size, with the growth and the scale on our end of course that should have an impact at the same time obviously We know that our business model also relies on having a broad assortment, relies on having a very flexible online business.
+So there is still more potential, but it's also about balancing the business and at the end of the day delivering the operating margin by also driving efficiencies on logistics, ECOM, et cetera.
+So ongoing work as you outline, and then always big things that could impact us from the outside, but I do think the progress is positive in terms of the underlying work that we're doing.
+And then what that will translate into, we will obviously see in the coming quarters, but all in all progress in the right direction on our end.

 speaker